divriots/whats-new/src/pages/next/support-for-typings-in-vue.md

 ---

-Vue Design systems are now released with typings automatically, so they can be consumed by IDEs to provide autocomletion on properties, types, descriptions, and more.
+Vue.js design systems are now released with typings automatically, so they can be consumed by IDEs to provide autocomletion on properties, types, descriptions, and more.